tylerg509/Typescript-Basics/ReadMe.md

 Flexible  arrays can still contain multiple different types

 We use typed arraays any time we need to represent a collection of records with some arbitrary sort order

+INTERFACES IN TS
+Reusable code in TS = Create functions that accept arguments that are types with interfaces Reusable code in TS = Objects/classes can decide to implement a given interface to work with a function